toreanjoel/tunneld/README.md

 You can deploy Tunneld to:
 - Raspberry Pi
 - NanoPi / ZimaBoard / x86 mini PC
-- Custom Debian-based SBCs
+- Custom Debian-based OS SBCs (Current using Armbian)

-Install via custom scripts or build a bootable image.
-A YAML-based configuration system defines your network interfaces, startup behavior, and any tunnel setup.
+Install via install script that will walk through the entire setup with all needed dependencies.
+You can also build from source.
 ---

 ## 🌐 Local API

 Tunneld exposes endpoints for:
-- Device status
-- TTL-based access requests
-- Internal health and monitoring
+- Getting current tunneld instance overview details (Internal health and monitoring)
-- Artifact registration and schema-based contract sharing
+- Artifact registration and schema-based contract sharing over tunneld private network

 > This allows custom nodes (AI inference, file servers, etc.) to announce themselves and expose UIs or APIs back to Tunneld.